ericwbailey/ericwbailey.website/source/published/githubs-updated-commits-page-and-the-interactive-list-component.md

 - <kbd>End</kbd>: Moves focus to the last list item in the interactive list.
 - <kbd>Home</kbd>: Moves focus to the first list item in the interactive list.

 There’s a trick here: We want to make sure each list item’s announcement contains enough information that someone can **make an informed choice** when navigating via a screen reader.
-We also do not want to make the announcement too verbose, as it would slow down the navigation process.
+We also do not want to make the announcement so verbose that it slows down the navigation process.

-For example, when navigating via list item on the Commits page, we only include the commit title.
+For example, we only include the commit title when navigating via list item on the Commits page.
 For an Issue, we use:

 1. The Issue title,
 2. It’s status, and